-Under the umbrella of the Student Council, there are several groups that work in a specific field: The Student Executive Council is governed by a six-person body of students made up of a president, vice-president, secretary and treasurer (from the eleventh grade) and two junior representatives (from the ninth grade).
-The Senior Student Council members are in charge of the proper functioning of the Student Council and they collect students' complaints, with ideas and work to solve or apply them.
+Under the umbrella of the Student Council, there are several groups that work in a specific field: The Student Executive Council is governed by a six-person body of students made up of a president, vice-president, secretary and treasurer (from Grade 11) and two junior representatives (from Grade 9).
+The Senior Student Council members are in charge of the proper functioning of the Student Council, and work with student feedback to have a positive impact on the school.
 They delegate their rights and duties to the Junior Representatives in the Senior Campus.
-The Charity Committee is made up of 2 representatives in every grade and will organise and run one bake sale per grade and, at least one full-school charity event.

-The Gala Committee is formed by 4 students from the eleventh grade who will plan the RISS Gala for grades 10 and 12.
-They will meet weekly and will be in charge of booking the venue, contacting different business and organising the decorations and event.
+The Gala Committee is formed by four students from the Grade 11 who will plan the RISS Gala for Grades 10 and 12.
+They will meet weekly and will be in charge of booking the venue(s), contacting different businesses and organising the decorations and events.

-The Green Team is an extra-curricular voluntary group of students that meets once a week to discuss environmental and 'green' issues pertinent to both the school community and to the wider community outside.
+The Green (or Eco School) Team is an extra-curricular voluntary group of students that meets once a week to discuss environmental and 'green' issues pertinent to both the school community and to the wider community outside.
 In particular, the group has addressed issues such as re-cycling, the problems of plastic waste, the types of foods and drinks available in school, and the provision of 'green' spaces in the school.
-There are two Green Teams in the school: the 'senior' Green Team meets in the SC with Mr Robert Reynolds as facilitator and includes students of Grade 11 and 12; the 'junior' Green Team meets in the JC with Ms S Mhatre and includes Grades 6 to 10.
-The activities of the senior Green Team can contribute to CAS experiences for the IB Diploma.
+There are two Green Teams in the school: the Senior Green Team meets in the SC and includes students of Grade 11 and 12; the Junior Green Team meets in the JC and includes Grades 6 to 10.
+The activities of the Senior Green Team can contribute to CAS experiences for the IB Diploma.

-To ensure that motivated and competent students fill these positions, interested candidates will be interviewed by an appointment committee.
 The Tech Crew is in charge of the electric and sound equipment used in the school's activities and will set up, tidy up and run the music, lights and technology during discos, house events, the school play and other activities.